Dre Campbell Farm

 3. Pruning

-Pruning is a great practice to remove tree scale insects, as a bad infestation may need drastic action.
+Pruning is a great practice to remove tree scale insects, as an infestation may require drastic action.

-And if you act fast, this home remedy will stop the pests at an early stage.
-It does so by preventing them from spreading to other areas.
+If you act fast, this home remedy will stop the pests at an early stage by preventing them from spreading to other areas.
 Additionally, there will be no honeydew to attract other pests.

 Afterward, burn or remove pruned plant parts from the garden.
 Pruning may also strengthen plants and help them resist further damage.